Skip to main navigation Skip to search Skip to main content

 Recently completed projects

-3. Principal Investigator (PI): Prevalence, predictors, and experiences of people living with dementia in Ghana – funded by the Strategic Research Investment Seed Funding, School of Human and Health Sciences, University of Huddersfield, UK.
-This led to three peer-reviewed publications as well as the above-stated high-level, multi-stakeholder workshop to co-create solutions for dementia care in Ghana.
+5. Principal Investigator (PI): Prevalence, predictors, and experiences of people living with dementia in Ghana - funded by the Strategic Research Investment Seed Funding, School of Human and Health Sciences, University of Huddersfield, UK.
+This led to three peer-reviewed publications as well as the above-stated high-level, multi-stakeholder workshop to co-create solutions for dementia care in Ghana, resulting in a dementia policy brief and a peer-reviewed article on the co-creation workshop.

-4. Co-Investigator (Co-I): Experiences of international nurses and their integration into the NHS (cohort case study) - funded by NHS England.
-These outputs have informed the updated 2025 NHS Employers' International Retention Toolkit.
+6. Co-Investigator (Co-I): Experiences of international nurses and their integration into the NHS (cohort case study) - funded by NHS England.
+These outputs have informed national resources such as the updated 2025 NHS Employers' International Retention Toolkit.

 Postgraduate Research Supervisions

-1. Main Supervisor (MRes Public Health): Antimicrobial resistance in the UK: A public health challenge and policy solutions – Zoha Mehmood, Department of Allied Health, Sport, and Exercise, University of Huddersfield, UK (01 October 2025 – Present).
+2. Main Supervisor (MSc by Research in Public Health): Antimicrobial resistance in the UK: A public health challenge and policy solutions – Zoha Mehmood, Department of Allied Health, Sport, and Exercise, University of Huddersfield, UK (01 October 2025 – Present).

-2. Co-supervisor (MRes Public Health): UK women's perceptions of cervical cancer risk in response to changes in screening frequency: A qualitative study – Shakirah Aloba, Department of Allied Health, Sport, and Exercise, University of Huddersfield, UK (01 October 2025 – Present).
+3. Co-supervisor (MSc by Research in Public Health): UK women's perceptions of cervical cancer risk in response to changes in screening frequency: A qualitative study – Shakirah Aloba, Department of Allied Health, Sport, and Exercise, University of Huddersfield, UK (01 October 2025 – Present).

 External positions